 Dental implants tend to be the most comfortable and functional option for replacing missing teeth because they are rooted securely in your mouth.
 Removable dentures shift around in your mouth, causing problems while eating or speaking.
 In addition, removable dentures may be difficult for some people to use due to sore spots or a tendency to gag.
 Because your dental implants are fused directly into your jawbone, you’ll never have to worry about them slipping or shifting.

 Dental implants look and feel more like real teeth than other options, and you don’t need to take them out at night or provide care beyond routine oral hygiene.
 They also help prevent jawbone deterioration that can occur when your natural teeth are missing.

 The Tooth Replacement Solution You’ve Been Looking For

-Whether you need a dental implant to replace a single missing tooth or you need a bridge or partial denture over implants to replace several teeth, we can discuss your options to come up with the best tooth replacement solution for you.
-For denture wearers, you may also consider implant-supported full dentures, which can eliminate the need to use denture adhesives to keep your dentures in place.
+Whether you need a dental implant to replace a single missing tooth or you need a partial denture over implants to replace several teeth, our team at Oral Surgery on Merivale in Ottawa, ON, can discuss your options to come up with the best tooth replacement solution for you.
+Denture wearers may also consider implant-supported full dentures, which can eliminate the need to use adhesives to keep your dentures in place.

-Gum grafts are sometimes done along with dental implant surgery to ensure you have enough soft tissue for comfort, aesthetics, and health of the dental implant.
+- Soft tissue grafting: Gum grafts are sometimes completed alongside your dental implant surgery to ensure you have enough soft tissue for comfort, aesthetics, and health of the dental implant.